A Theoretical Analysis of Deep Neural Networks and Parametric PDEs: Acknowledgments

-G. K. acknowledges partial support by the Bundesministerium für Bildung und Forschung (BMBF) through the Berliner Zentrum for Machine Learning (BZML), Project AP4, by the Deutsche Forschungsgemeinschaft (DFG) through grants CRC 1114 ``Scaling Cascades in Complex Systems", Project B07, CRC/TR 109 ``Discretization in Geometry and Dynamics", Projects C02 and C03, RTG DAEDALUS (RTG 2433), Projects P1 and P3, RTG BIOQIC (RTG 2260), Projects P4 and P9, and SPP 1798 ``Compressed Sensing in Information Processing", Coordination Project and Project Massive MIMO-I/II, by the Berlin Mathematics Research Center MATH+ , Projects EF1-1 and EF1-4, and by the Einstein Foundation Berlin.
-P.P. is supported by a DFG Research Fellowship ``Shearlet-based energy functionals for anisotropic phase-field methods".
-M.R. would like to thank Ingo Gühring for fruitful discussions on the topic.
-M.R. is supported by the Berlin Mathematical School and by the DFG Collaborative Research Center TRR 109 ``Discretization in Geometry and Dynamics".
-R.S. acknowledges support by the DFG through grant RTG DAEDALUS (RTG 2433), Project P14.
+G. K. acknowledges partial support by the Bundesministerium f\"ur Bildung und Forschung (BMBF) through the Berlin Institute for the Foundations of Learning and Data (BIFOLD), Project AP4, RTG DAEDALUS (RTG 2433), Projects P1, P3, and P8, RTG BIOQIC (RTG 2260), Projects P4 and P9, and by the Berlin Mathematics Research Center MATH+, Projects EF1-1 and EF1-4.
+P.P. was supported by a DFG Research Fellowship ``Shearlet-based energy functionals for anisotropic phase-field methods".
+R.S. acknowledges partial support by the DFG through grant RTG DAEDALUS (RTG 2433), Project P14.